Organization

 Research Activities

 Understanding people’s actions and local knowledge is important to consider the nature of their relationship with the global environment.
-For example, Chinese Loess Plateau had been facing land degradation has caused food shortages, poverty and disasters.
-Although the world’s largest afforestation project has been underway here since the end of the 20th century, new challenges have arisen as ecological restoration has altered the local agricultural and rural environments.
+For example, the Chinese Loess Plateau has been facing land degradation, resulting in food shortages, poverty, and disasters.
+Although the world’s largest afforestation project with grazing prohibition has been underway here since the end of the 20th century, new challenges have emerged as ecological restoration has altered the rural environments.
 Today, I monitor social transformation in this area following its afforestation, and I am considering the development of a sustainable society here in terms of the residents’ livelihoods and food supply.

 Selected Works